L. to R. Martin Fry, Dave French, Martin Fieldhouse, DJ, Pete Currie.

 2. THE NERVOUS SYSTEM

-By the end of 1966 the demob suits suddenly began to smell of mothballs, the starched collars chafed and the music now sounded scratchy and thin.
-And as Thunderclap Newman observed a couple of years after it was no longer the case, there was definitely something in the air.
-In Tony Hall’s Stateside zeitgeist column in the New Record Mirror – a regular feature stuffed ignominiously into a two-inch column space south of the Petula Clark and Walker Brothers interviews – hot news was coming from San Francisco.
-That a group should simply be named Jefferson Airplane, Sopwith Camel or the Quicksilver Messenger Service was exciting enough.
+By the end of 1966 the mothball smell of the demob suits began to pall, the starched collars chafed and the music now sounded conspicuously scratchy and thin.
+And for the vigilant zeitgeist spotter, there was definitely something in the air.
+From The Tony Hall Column in the New Record Mirror – a regular feature stuffed ignominiously into a two-inch column space south of the Petula Clark and Walker Brothers interviews – there was hot news of radical musical departures in San Francisco.
+That a group should simply be named the Jefferson Airplane, the Sopwith Camel or the Quicksilver Messenger Service was exciting enough.
 That the musicians wore scarves around their heads, fringed buckskin jackets and square sunglasses was indication that the revolution must be close at hand.
-The ever patient Chris Wellard obliged, orders were placed with his American supplier and within a few weeks Pete and I were working out the chords to Love’s Message to Pretty, The Crystal Ship by The Doors and – entirely unsuccessfully – Captain Beefheart’s Sure ‘Nuff ‘N Yes I Do.
+The ever patient Chris Willard stumped up again and orders were placed with his American supplier.
+Within a few weeks Pete and I were working out the chords to Love’s Message to Pretty, The Crystal Ship by The Doors and – entirely unsuccessfully – Captain Beefheart’s Sure ‘Nuff ‘N Yes I Do.
 (What the fuck’s a ‘slide guitar’?)

 Jingling like lost sheep, appropriately clad in our woolly Afghan coats and peering myopically through our regulation Jim McGuinn dark glasses at an incredulous audience, we proudly demonstrated our complete lack of understanding of rhythmic and melodic coordination, stage dynamics and basic electronics.
 With amps on overload and between-song guitar tuning sessions that exceeded in length the songs themselves, we managed to lurch through three numbers – one original and two Byrds b-sides – before an apologetic vicar asked us ever so nicely to pack it in.